 "Each department needs to take a clear approach to using higher rate numbers and protecting vulnerable callers, and improve their understanding of how to get the best value from telephone services for both callers and taxpayers."

 Labour MP Margaret Hodge, who chairs the Commons Public Accounts Committee, added: "It is not acceptable that vulnerable people are facing some of the highest charges to call central government about important issues such as benefits and redundancy.

 "Call charges are complicated and difficult for callers to understand.
 Charges to higher rate numbers are greatest from pay-as-you-go mobile phones, relied on heavily by low income and vulnerable households.
 In its proposed reforms, Ofcom needs to get to grips with this confusing charging system.

-"Higher rate telephone numbers across central government cost callers an eye-watering £56m in 2012-13."'Straightforward and convenient'
+"Higher rate telephone numbers across central government cost callers an eye-watering £56m in 2012-13."

 She added: "Departments do not have consistent policies for charging for their telephone services, and the Cabinet Office no longer monitors charges.

 "The Cabinet Office needs to step up and set guidance for departments so they can focus on minimising the costs of providing telephone lines for the taxpayer and user.

 "Changing all higher rate numbers to cheaper 03 numbers would save callers £29m a year, at an annual cost to government of only £7m."